 While the adoption of a pseudo-static approach, the application of a static load corrected using an appropriate dynamic load factor, can also provide a conservative result.
 In some short pipe routing it is required to check how the pipe routing responds to loads with very short durations.
 This is why time history analysis is often considered a better approach and can be performed with commercial software such as CAESAR II.

-Time history analysis provides a method of assessing displacements, stress and reactions developed in a piping system over time.
-In order to carry out such an analysis there is a need to be able to define the loading, be it the forces associated with a fluid slug travelling through a piping system.
+Time history analysis provides a method of assessing displacements, stress, and reactions developed in a piping system over time.
+In order to carry out such an analysis there is a need to be able to define the loading, be it the forces associated with a fluid slug traveling through a piping system.

 Time History Analysis Example using Caesar II